File Sharing

 Each asset card shows:

-- A preview or thumbnail (image frame or video still).
+- A preview or thumbnail for images or video.

 - Version number and a version history control.